Verdify Book a Fit Call

 Decision context

-Why AI is useful
+Why this proof environment is useful

 CEA has live sensors, forecasts, climate targets, resource costs, operator tasks, and physical equipment constraints.